kperusko/cheatsheet/linux.md

 export HISTTIMEFORMAT="[%F] [%T] " (set the HISTTIMEFORMAT variable so that the history contains date and time for each command - only for current session - add to ~/.bash_profile to make it permanent) fc (processes command line history - open and editor to modify and reexecute previously entered commands)

+read (read one line from standard input - usefull when writing shell scripts and prompting user for info)

 sudo update-rc.d foobar defaults (installs the init script foobar for all run levels - foobar script must be in the /etc/init.d/.
 This will enable to call service foobar start)

 w (who is logged and what they are doing)